cissica/Sinatra_stepping_stones/spec.md

  With the help of my helper methods and conditional statements in the controllers, users cannot modify other milestones except theirs xInclude user input validations
- Models include validations to ensure no bad data is passed in to my database BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) xYour README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+ Models include validations to ensure no bad data is passed in to my database --BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) xYour README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
 Confirm